What is fleet insurance and who needs it?

 Though some insurance companies will cover as few as two vehicles on a fleet policy, others may only provide fleet insurance if your business owns five or more.
 Here are a few companies offering fleet insurance with some details on their coverage:

-• The Hartford: Provides fleet insurance for all sizes and types of vehicles, from cars to tractor-trailers.
+• The Hartford provides fleet insurance for all sizes and types of vehicles, from cars to tractor-trailers.

-• Nationwide: Insures three or more fleet vehicles with blanket liability insurance coverage and automatic coverage when your drivers go out of state.
+• Nationwide insures three or more fleet vehicles with blanket liability insurance coverage and automatic coverage when your drivers go out of state.

-• Travelers: Insures in its fleet policies five or more vehicles used for business purposes.
+• Travelers insures in its fleet policies five or more vehicles used for business purposes.

 Sole proprietors, partnerships, corporations, non-profit organizations and other organizations that use multiple vehicles to carry people and goods can financially protect themselves with a solid fleet insurance policy.

-A fleet insurance policy can lower a business’s auto insurance cost and ease the burden of having to manage insurance policies for each vehicle the business owns.
+However, a fleet insurance policy offers more than just financial protection in the event of an accident.
+It can lower a business’s auto insurance cost and ease the burden of having to manage insurance policies for each vehicle the business owns.

 Granted, so many factors go into calculating a fleet insurance policy – from the number and types of vehicles to the individual business and its location, among others – that it’s hard to come up with typical fleet insurance savings amounts.
 But a business could save roughly 10% to 15% with a fleet policy as opposed to insuring each vehicle separately, Casey Insurance Group’s Heer says.
 Reliant Insurance Group’s Klesinger says the savings could go as high as 20%.